61c-teach/TotalCoursePointsFE/docs/source/getting_started/index.rst

 This will generate a zip file in the `GDA` directory named `TotalCoursePointsFE-GDA.zip`.
 Please do not change the name or location as it is the script which `upload_and_rerun.py` uses (please look at the top of the file to confirm the directory and filename).

+`files/constants.py`
+^^^^^^^^^^^^^^^^^^^^

+This is the main file which will be referenced by a lot of other files to get the constant locations of items.
+The main thing you need to do is modify the `GSHEET_ASSIGNMENTS_ID` and the `GSHEET_EXTENSIONS_ID` to point to those spreadsheets if you plan on using them.
+If you do not plan on using them, please go to the `main_setup.py` file and remove those from it.
+Additionally, you will need to add the `COURES_ID` and `ASSIGNMENT_ID` of the Gradescope assignment to this.

+Google Sheets Setup
+^^^^^^^^^^^^^^^^^^^

+You can use google sheets to enter your grades for assignments instead of leaving them as CSV files in the `files/data` directory.
+If you do this, you will need to go to the Google Console and create a credential which can read from the Google Sheets API.
+Once you have done that, download the credentials as a json file.
+Finally, you should put that file in the `files/input/credentials.json` file.

+The next step is to create the sheet and share the sheet with the iAM account.
+The way TCP figures out what assignment is what is by the name of each sheet on the sheets.
+It does naming by the {category name}/{assignment ID}.
+If you have a sheet which does not have that naming scheme, it will ignore it.
+Also TCP requires you to have a few fields such as `Email`, `Name` (or `First Name` & `Last Name`), `SID`, `Total Points`, and `Status` (which is either `Graded` or `Missing`.
+It is optional to have the lateness category (`Lateness (H:M:S)`) though if you have it, it must be formatted as such: `{hours}:{minutes}:{seconds}`.

+Another sheet which TCP works with is extensions.
+To set it up, it is the same as above though the sheet looks for different things.
+For this one, each sheet must be named after the category of assignments.
+Then you must have an `SID` column which is what TCP uses for searching for extensions.
+Finally, the other columns which TCP will look at are any which have matching names as the assignment IDs under that category.
+If it finds a match, it will read the SID and the number of extension time you gave them (default is in days though that is customizable in the assignment settings).

 `files/assignments.py`
 ^^^^^^^^^^^^^^^^^^^^^^